Did you know that today is Giving Tuesday?

 If women farmers had access to the same resources as men, more than 150 million additional people would have enough food to eat.
 We aim to make that a reality.
 Your gift will provide support for women’s groups, training in gender equality and the means to send girls to school.
 Help empower women around the world to reach their full potential.

 Talk to your kids about the fact that so many of these people lack clean water.
 Can you imagine?
 Clean water.

 And explain how clean water could totally, completely change their lives:

 Millions of people around the world still lack access to clean drinking water.
 In the impoverished communities where Heifer is working, many of the homes lack running water, and some families do not even have a well nearby.
 Instead, they must spend each day fetching water.
 This is often a chore left to the children — especially girls — leaving no time for school.

 Each gift you choose comes with a little card that you can give to the recipient, an Honor Card.
 But more than the card is the impact of the gift on the recipient family.

 These gifts are literally changing lives–turning life completely around for people.
 Equipping them with the tools they need to thrive.

 Give a Survivor-Made Good, from To the Market

-I met the creator of To the Market, Jane Mosbacher Morris, at the AYA Summit this year.
+I met the creator of To the Market, Jane Mosbacher Morris, at the AYA Summit several years ago.
 She’s awesome.

 The premise of To The Market is to combine the powers of commerce and storytelling to empower the world’s most courageous survivor populations, in the belief that resilience is more powerful than suffering.
 How can you not love it?